XDATA-Year-3/geoapp/docs/dataSources.rst

 There is some additional data that can be plotted on graphs, but not on the map:

-* **Central Park Weather**
+* **Weather - Central Park, NYC**
+      There is daily information on temperature, precipitation and other values.

+* **Weather - Boston**
-      There is daily information on temperature, wind, precipitation and other values.
+      There is daily information on temperature, precipitation and other values.

 * **Taxi Statistical Trends**
     The taxi activity was processed using a statistical modeling package to determine what consisted of routine activity and what was unusual activity.